 National Affiliated Organizations shall comply with all obligations and requirements that NGBs must follow under the Sports Act and USOPC Bylaws.

-Any organization interested in becoming a National Affiliated Organization must apply in writing to the USA Judo Board for recognition and prove their organization meets the above criteria.
-A review of the application and decision of acceptance as a National Affiliated Organization will be decided by a majority vote of the Board of Directors.
+Any organization interested in becoming a National Affiliated Organization must apply in writing to the USA Judo CEO for review and to prove their organization meets the above criteria.
+If the criteria are met, the CEO will provide the application to the Board for decision of acceptance as a National Affiliated Organization.
+A majority vote of the Board of Directors is necessary for acceptance.
 Applications will be due each year by November 1.

 Contributing Organization Members

 Contributing Organization Members are those amateur sports organizations that conduct athletic programs or activities that further the sport of Judo in the United States or which otherwise support the sport of Judo in the United States and that register as Contributing Organizations.
-Contributing organizations are each given one vote toward the Group Membership Director seat on the board representing both Contributing Organization Members and State Members.

 Requirements to be a Contributing Organization Member include, but are not limited to: